 Several call centres are based here, and they require foreign language speakers – English as well as other languages.

 One good way to get a job in Barcelona is to qualify as an English language teacher.
 Many language schools in Barcelona teach the TEFL and CELTA certificates.
 What’s more some help you find work once you’ve qualified.

 Where to find jobs in Barcelona

-- Check out www.infojobs.com –another website – but this one specialises in jobs.
-Infojobs.com is a large site, covering Spain, Mexico and Italy, but you can search by city and also by your job category.
-Most of the job postings are in Spanish, but there are some jobs advertised in English too.
-You have to subscribe to the site in order to reply to job offers, but this is an easy process.
-Once you are a member you can apply to have any new job offers in your area and category to be emailed to you as they appear.
-There is also a system to help you with your CV:
+- Firstly, check out infojobs.com – a large site, covering the whole of Spain.
+Search by city and also by job category.
+Most of the job postings are in Spanish, however there are vacancies advertised in English.
+You have to subscribe to the site in order to reply to job offers, but that is an easy process.
+Importantly as a member, you can have new job offers in your area and category emailed to you as they appear.
+There’s also a system to help you with your CV:

 - Avis Contact Centres.
-Avis is the international car hire company and their international call centre is in Barcelona, in the World Trade Centre to be precise.
-Avis are always recruiting (it’s a call centre job and the turnover is quite high), but if you need a job whilst you’re looking for something more rewarding, need part-time work.
+Avis, the international car hire company, have their call centre in Barcelona.
+In the World Trade Centre to be precise.
+Avis are always recruiting as it’s a large call centre.
+Moreover, they offer full-time and part-time work.
 If you only speak English you can apply for work there.
 Avis also recruit people speaking Spanish, German, French, Italian, Portuguese, Dutch and Czech.
-They give a temporary contract initially, usually six to eight months, and then a permanent contract if everything goes well.
+They usually give a temporary contract initially followed up by a permanent contract if everything goes well.